AlexWind96/react-template/README.md

 +-- hooks       # hooks scoped to a specific feature
 |
 +-- routes      # route components for a specific feature pages
 |
-+-- stores      # state stores for a specific feature
-|
 +-- types       # typescript types for TS specific feature domain
 |